Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

 and the group elements can be labeled by (four brackets represent the block-states at $\mu_j,j=1,2,3,4$):

+Subsequently we consider the 1D block-state decorations.
+The unique possible 1D block-state is Majorana chain due to the absence of on-site symmetry on arbitrary 1D block, and all 1D block-states form a group:

+Then we consider the possible obstructions: Majorana chain decoration on $\tau_1$ leaves 2 dangling Majorana modes at each 0D block labeled by $\mu_2$ which can be glued by an entanglement pair $i\gamma_1\gamma_2$.
+Nevertheless, this entanglement pair breaks $C_2$ symmetry:

+hence this decoration is obstructed, and does not contribute nontrivial crystalline TSC because of the violation of the no-open-edge condition.
+It is similar for all other 1D blocks.
+As a consequence, 1D block-state decorations do not contribute any nontrivial crystalline TSC because all block-states are obstructed:

-Then we consider possible trivializations via bubble construction.
-First of all, we consider the 2D bubble equivalence: as illustrated in Fig. \ref{antiPBC p2}, we decorate a Majorana chain with anti-PBC on each 2D block which can be trivialized if it shrinks to a point.
+With all obstruction-free block-states, we consider possible trivializations via bubble construction.
+First of all, we consider the 2D bubble equivalence: as illustrated in Fig. \ref{antiPBC p2}, we decorate a Majorana chain with anti-PBC on each 2D block that can be trivialized if it shrinks to a point.
 At each nearby 1D block, we can see that these ``Majorana'' bubbles can be deformed into double Majorana chains.
-But distinct with the $p4m$ case, there is no on-site symmetry at arbitrary 1D block, hence the only root phase at each 1D block should be Majorana chain as the only invertible topological phase, and double of them should be trivialized because of the $\mathbb{Z}_2$ classification of this phase.
-Hence ``Majorana bubble'' construction has no effect on 1D blocks.
+Consequently, ``Majorana bubble'' construction has no effect on 1D blocks.
 At each nearby 0D block ($\mu_2$ as an example, see Fig. \ref{antiPBC p2}), these ``Majorana'' bubbles can be deformed into an alternative Majorana chain with \textit{odd} fermion parity surrounding it.
-Distinct with the $p4m$ case, this Majorana chain respects all symmetry actions of $p2$ because there is no reflection operation on this Majorana chain, so this ``Majorana'' bubble construction can change the fermion parities of all 0D blocks simultaneously.
+Distinct from the $p4m$ case, this Majorana chain respects all symmetries of $p2$, so this ``Majorana'' bubble construction can change the fermion parities of all 0D blocks simultaneously.

-Furthermore, consider 1D bubble equivalence on $\tau_1$: on each 1D block labeled by $\tau_1$, we decorate a pair of complex fermions [cf. Eq. (\ref{1D bubble})]: Near each 0D block $\mu_2$, there are 2 complex fermions which form an atomic insulator:
+Furthermore, consider 1D bubble equivalence on $\tau_1$: on each 1D block labeled by $\tau_1$, we decorate a pair of complex fermions [cf. Eq. (\ref{1D bubble})]: Near each 0D block $\mu_2$, there are 2 complex fermions forming an atomic insulator: